 You land in the ER again, this time with ketoacidosis.
 Your blood sugar is climbing into the 600’s, and your parents are frantic and desperate.

-When your number is brought down to a more respectable 200, the doctor advises your parents that you should speak with a therapist and endocrinologist and figure out how to combat the burnout.
+When your number is brought down to a more respectable 200 (remembering that the normal range is 80-120-ish), the doctor advises your parents that you should speak with a therapist and endocrinologist and figure out how to combat the burnout.

 Sometimes it’s okay if all you can do is take it one day at a time.